Hockey Reference Blog

 Preseason Odds: Stanley Cup +1200

-The Sabres added five 2005–06 regularly scheduled season-ending W’s along with the fast start of ten victories to initiate the 2006–07 campaign to hit the lofty number fifteen in their streak.
+The Sabres added five 2005–06 regularly scheduled season-ending W’s along with the fast start of 10 victories to initiate the 2006–07 campaign to hit the lofty number 15 in their streak.
 The 2005-06 season was the first 100–point season in 23 years for Buffalo as team leaders Daniel Briere, Ryan Miller, Maxim Afinogenov, and Chris Drury helped the franchise achieve the feat.

 2012-13 Pittsburgh Penguins Roster and Statistics